qmonnet/whirl-offload/_posts/2016-07-15-beba-research-project.md

   (and they focusses on a particular processing that happens at the level of a switch, seen as a box) or as network-wide applications (and they rely on the interactions between several BEBA switches).
 I do not work specifically on this part.
-But the example uses for BEBA switches are fun to describe, so you may expect yet another article on this topic.
+But the examples used for BEBA switches are fun to describe, so you may expect yet another article on this topic.

 * **WP6** is for tests.
 We devise the switches, implement and accelerate them, find ways to verify their settings, and find uses for them, in the previous